 “He was the first botanical painter to portray the natural world with the mind of a modern artist”

-In 1955, eight of Rory’s watercolors were published in "Old Carnations and Pinks" (see below) by C. Oscar Moreton, with an introduction by Sacheverrell Sitwell.
+In 1955, by the time he finished at Cambridge University, eight of Rory’s watercolour paintings on vellum were published in "Old Carnations and Pinks" (see below) by the Rev. C. Oscar Moreton, with an introduction by Sacheverell Sitwell.
 His early suites of paintings, e.g. of old species of carnations and pinks, are simply stunning - and are displayed in this book.

 In the 1970s he had a number of important exhibitions at the Redfern Gallery in London and exhibited widely on an international basis.

 The exhibition of a series of paintings called ‘True Facts from Nature’ series has been characterised as hugely influential in the development of contemporary botanical art.

 McEwen is the greatest painter of tulips since the Dutch masters of the 17th century.

 In the late 1970s he began his major series of paintings of leaves.
 Their titles focused on places that were meaingful to him, rather than botanical names.